Financial-Times/edtech-load-test/README.md

 - Reports can be found in `target/gatling/results`

 ### Env File Population
 - `ET_HOME_CHANNEL` - the Slack channel to alert.
-This should not change often
+This should not change
 - `ET_RAMP_UP_SECONDS` - amount of time users will take to login.
 Input into Jenkins build without `.env`
 - `ET_TEST_DURATION` - time for the tests to run, in seconds.
 Input into Jenkins build without `.env`
 - `ET_SESSION_ID` - login to http://lantern.ft.com/ get your session ID from cookies.
 Input into Jenkins build without `.env`